top of page

 A piece of cooked agave

-Once cooked (saccharification is done) and fermentable sugars are available. if we were to try this piece, it would taste sweet and tangy.
+Once cooked (saccharification is complete), fermentable sugars are available.
+If we tasted this piece, it would have a sweet and tangy flavor.

 Grinding

-Grinding the cooked hearts or piñas by stone wheel "Tahona" and the pull of a horse, to release most of the sugars from the fibers.
+Grinding of the cooked heads using a stone mill called a “Tahona” and horse power to extract most of the sugars contained in the fibers.

 Fermentation

-Wooden oak vats are used to ferment the milled material.
+Oak vats are used to ferment the crushed material.
 No additives or chemicals are used.
-Yeasts and chemical reactions transform the sugars into alcohol.
-Aromatic volatile and non volatile compounds will start to form.
+Yeast and chemical reactions convert sugars into alcohol.
+Volatile and non-volatile aromatic compounds then begin to form.

-Fermentation in wooden vats, up to 7 to 15 days
+Fermentation in oak vats for 7 to 15 days

 Distillation

-Copper stills are used to distill the must or brew.
-Here we separate the components: water, alcohol and volatile components.
+Copper stills are used to distill the mash or brew.
+Here, we separate the components: water, alcohol, and volatile compounds.

 Mezcal

-Two distillations are made and they will be divided in three parts or fractions:
+Two distillations are carried out and they will be divided into three parts or fractions:

 The maestro's touch

-When the last fraction of distillation "Colas" is ending, the maestro(a) is going to proceed to mix the puntas, cuerpo and colas to adjust the alcohol volume and to give an identity to this spirit that owns a range of flavors and aromas to be explored; an identity learned from its community and from his or her own knowledge.
+When the last fraction of distillation, the "colas," comes to an end, the maestro(a) proceeds to blend the puntas, cuerpo, and colas in order to adjust the alcohol volume and give an identity to this spirit, which has a range of flavors and aromas to explore—an identity learned from their community and their own knowledge.

 Veneciado and Perlado

-Perlado or pearls are the bubbles formed at the top of the spirit.
-The Maestro Mezcalero absorbs the mezcal with a reed as if it were a straw and drops it into a jícara, he observes the size, duration and uniformity of the pearls or bubbles to determine the volumen of alcohol (ethanol and adjust it: Veneciado.
+Perlas, or pearls, are the bubbles that form on the surface of the alcohol.
+The maestro mezcalero absorbs the mezcal using a reed, as if it were a straw, and pours it into a jícara.
+He observes the size, duration, and uniformity of the perlas or bubbles in order to determine the volume of alcohol (ethanol) and adjust it: Veneciado.

 Jícara de bule

-One of the most common recipients to drink mezcal is called "jícara de bule or guaje" The Guaje is a tree found at Oaxaca that produces a sort of empty fruit of different sizes, is used in many ways and one of them is to be a perfect recipient to drink Mezcal!
+One of the most common vessels for drinking mezcal is called a "jícara de bule or guaje."
+The guaje is a tree found in Oaxaca that produces a type of hollow fruit of various sizes.
+It is used in many ways, including as the ideal vessel for drinking mezcal!

 Mezcal is complex.